alikonainofficial/speechify/README.md

 ### Implementation Checklist

-- [ ] **Stream Audio:** Stream the recorded audio to the server for real-time transcription using WebSocket (Socket.IO) library.
+- [ ] **Stream Audio:** Streams the recorded audio to the server for real-time transcription using WebSocket (Socket.IO) library.
-- [ ] **Live Transcription:** Implement real-time transcription of the user's voice using Deepgram Transcription API.
+- [ ] **Live Transcription:** Implements real-time transcription of the user's voice using Deepgram Transcription API.
-- [ ] **Display Transcription:** Display the live transcription in a text area, allowing the user to see what they are saying in real-time.
+- [ ] **Display Transcription:** Displays the live transcription in a text area, allowing the user to see what they are saying in real-time.
-- [ ] **Edit Transcription:** Allow the user to manually edit the transcription in the text area.
+- [ ] **Edit Transcription:** Allows the user to manually edit the transcription in the text area.
-- [ ] **Copy Transcription:** Add a copy button that allows the user to easily copy the transcription to the clipboard.
+- [ ] **Copy Transcription:** Adds a copy button that allows the user to easily copy the transcription to the clipboard.
-- [ ] **Clear Transcription:** Add a clear button that resets the transcription and clears the text area.
+- [ ] **Clear Transcription:** Adds a clear button that resets the transcription and clears the text area.
-- [ ] **Create Attractive UI:** Design and implement a visually appealing and intuitive user interface for the web app.

 ### Transcription API Integration

-- The web app should integrate with Deepgram Transcription API to perform real-time transcription of the user's voice.
+- The web app integrates with Deepgram Transcription API to perform real-time transcription of the user's voice.
-- The server-side implementation should handle the communication with the transcription API, including sending the audio stream and receiving transcription events.
+- The server-side implementation handles the communication with the transcription API, including sending the audio stream and receiving transcription events.
-- The client-side implementation should display the transcription events in real-time as they are received from the server.
+- The client-side implementation displays the transcription events in real-time as they are received from the server.

 ### Audio Streaming with WebSocket (Socket.IO)

-- Use the WebSocket (Socket.IO) library to establish a real-time bidirectional communication channel between the client and the server.
+- Uses the WebSocket (Socket.IO) library to establish a real-time bidirectional communication channel between the client and the server.
-- Utilize the WebSocket connection to stream the recorded audio from the client to the server in real-time.
+- Utilizes the WebSocket connection to stream the recorded audio from the client to the server in real-time.
-- The server should receive the audio stream and forward it to the transcription API for real-time transcription.
+- The server receives the audio stream and forward it to the transcription API for real-time transcription.

-### UI Design

-- The UI should be designed to match the look and feel of the Speechify website.
-- Use similar colors, theming, and visual elements to create a consistent user experience.
-- Be creative in your implementation and feel free to add your own unique touch to the UI while staying true to the Speechify brand.
-- The implementation of the UI is flexible, so you have the freedom to make design decisions that enhance the user experience and functionality of the web app.

-### Provided Code

-- We provide the `useAudioRecorder` file to handle the audio recording events.
-- The `useAudioRecorder` file abstracts away the complexity of audio recording, allowing you to focus on streaming the audio and implementing the transcription features.

 ## Setup